-Greensboro College is committed to providing a full educational experience for our students in 2020-2021.
-A hard-working team of faculty and staff have met throughout the year on plans to minimize the risk of COVID-19 spread while still nurturing our close-knit campus community.
+Greensboro College is committed to providing a full educational experience for our students in 2021-2022.
+A team of faculty and staff have met throughout the year on plans to minimize the risk of COVID-19 spread while still nurturing our close-knit campus community.
 We have researched and employed the most expert advice available and have adapted – and will continue to adapt – our guidelines as needed.

 PURSUANT TO NCGS § 99E-71(b), PLEASE TAKE NOTICE OF ACTIONS TAKEN BY GREENSBORO COLLEGE FOR THE PURPOSE OF REDUCING THE RISK OF TRANSMISSION OF COVID-19 TO INDIVIDUALS PRESENT ON THESE PREMISES.

 Health and Safety of the Campus Community

 All of us – students, faculty and staff – must do our part to keep each other healthy to have a successful on-campus semester.
 Educational conversations will be key for all members of the community as we work to take care of one another and hold each other accountable.

 We no longer require 6-feet social distance spacing in classrooms and common areas.

 All students will be asked to sign a Social Responsibility Contract (Pride in Prevention 2.0) as part of check-in.
 It includes expectations for wearing masks if not vaccinated, restricted access in residence halls, and other best practices for reducing campus exposure.

 The college has developed contact-tracing protocol for students and employees, using Health Department recommendations.